+The perimeter of a District's boundary must be inside one State and may not be enclosed inside another District.
+This perimeter must be continuous, unbroken by another District boundary.
+The districts shall be compact to minimize the ratio of the boundary perimeter and the area of the district while minimizing the number of political subdivisions contained within its boundaries.
 No information about the voting history or Political Party Membership of Citizens at any level shall be considered.
 If the Executive Director fails to submit a map for a State before the thirty-first day of October of the first year of a decade, then the Executive Director shall be discharged from their office.

 This solves the problem of partisan gerrymandering.
 Their best option would be using a randomized artificial intelligence software to draw the boundaries.
+Prohibition of voting history and Party Affiliation makes it easier for the Executive Director to adopt neutral standards for drawing boundaries.